Nickjgniklu/ParrallelProject/README.md

 # ways of calculating
-	recursive type all the way - serial -- Brady formala all the way - serial -- Nick multi thread formula start, recurse the rest -- for chunks larger than 2 -- Brady multi thread formual all of them.
+	recursive type all the way - serial -- Brady -- Done formala all the way - serial -- Nick multi thread formula start, recurse the rest -- for chunks larger than 2 -- Brady multi thread formual all of them.